“God…rewards those who seek Him.” – Hebrews 11:6b, HCSB

 Each of these stories illustrate the truth, that God is available, no matter where a person lives, and even people who live in areas where the gospel has rarely been heard, are hearing and coming to Christ.

-Recently (July 2012) a group of nine people from our church visited in the home of a Christian who grew up in the Middle East.
+A few years ago, a group of nine people from my church visited in the home of a Christian who grew up in the Middle East.
 She lived in a city and nation where there are very few Christians, and she had never met a Christian or read the Bible or heard the gospel.
 But one night, she had a dream.
 In this dream, she stepped outside of her door and was in a desert, and there was a cross lying on a rock.
 She was told to put the cross in the rock, and when she did, a city appeared with people who looked like her but spoke a language foreign to her.

 Remember Dr. Greg Boyd, and his correspondence with his father, Edward Boyd?
 After 3 years of writing back and forth 30 letters, and numerous phone calls, Edward Boyd finally came to faith in Christ.
 So can you, and so can the lost who live in faraway lands!